mshagirov/pythonlab/_01-introduction/10_loops.md

 ```

 The number of *iterations* of a for loop, how many times a for loop is executed,
 is determined by the length of the iterable.
-The `variable` is automatically assigned
+The loop assigns the counter `variable`
-the next value from the `iterable` starting with the first value at the first iteration.
+automatically using the next value from the `iterable` starting with the first
+value at the first iteration.

 Help me fix this code.
 Run the code below to see what it does.
 It should

 - iterate over the items in a shopping basket, and
 - print the name of the item and its index in the basket.

-In the end, we need to print the total number of items in a list and `--- end ---`.
+In the end, we need to print the total number of items in a list.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>